-(In South America Brazil, Colombia, Dominican Republic, Ecuador, El Salvador, Haiti, Jamaica and Peru do not qualify for DV-2015.)
+(In South America Brazil, Colombia, Dominican Republic, Ecuador, El Salvador, Haiti, Jamaica and Peru do not qualify for DV-2016.)

-DV-2015 applicants must meet ALL eligibility requirements under US law in order to be issued visas via the DV Green Card Lottery program.
-Processing of DV-2015 applications and issuance of diversity visas to successful applicants and their eligible family members MUST occur by midnight September 30, 2015.
+DV applicants must meet ALL eligibility requirements under US law in order to be issued visas via the DV Green Card Lottery program.
+Processing of DV-2016 applications and issuance of diversity visas to successful applicants and their eligible family members MUST occur by midnight September 30, 2016.
 Under no circumstances can Diversity Visas be issued or adjustments approved after this date.
 Neither may family members obtain diversity visas to follow to join the applicant in the US after this date.

 Selection and Notification of DV Green Card Lottery Winners

-DV-2015 applicants will be selected at random by computer from among all qualified entries.
-Beginning May 1, 2014, and continuing until at least June 30, 2015, DV-2015 applicants may check the status of their DV-2015 entries by entering their DV Green Card Lottery confirmation number at the Department of State’s DV Green Card Lottery Entry Status Check page, to find out if they have been selected for DV-2015.
+DV-2016 applicants will be selected at random by computer from among all qualified entries.
+Beginning May 1, 2015, and continuing until at least June 30, 2016, DV-2016 applicants may check the status of their entries by entering their DV Green Card Lottery confirmation number at the Department of State’s DV Green Card Lottery Entry Status Check page, to find out if they have been selected for DV-2016.

-Successful DV-2015 applicants will NOT be notified by mail by the Kentucky Consular Center (KCC) of their selection.
-Those not selected for DV-2015 will NOT receive any notification.
+Successful DV-2016 applicants will NOT be notified by mail by the Kentucky Consular Center (KCC) of their selection.
+Those not selected will NOT receive any notification.
 Also, US embassies, consulates or attorneys cannot provide a list of successful DV Green Card Lottery applicants.
 Spouses and unmarried children under 21 of successful DV Green Card Lottery applicants may also apply for visas to accompany or follow to join the principal applicant.
-DV-2015 visas will be issued between October 01, 2014 and September 30, 2015.
+DV-2016 visas will be issued between October 01, 2015 and September 30, 2016.